dremio/iceberg-auth-manager/docs/token-exchange.md

 prefixes, and will be used to configure a secondary agent for fetching the subject and actor tokens.

-> [!WARNING]
-> The effective subject and actor token agent configuration will be the result of merging the
-> subject-specific and actor-specific configuration with the main configuration.

 This allows the AuthManager to support distinct configurations: a primary configuration for the token exchange itself, and one or two secondary configurations, for the subject and actor token fetches.
 This can even include using different IDPs for the token exchange and for fetching the